-Figure 2: Two different statistical models of Atlantic hurricane activity vs sea surface temperature (SST).
+Figure 1: Two different statistical models of Atlantic hurricane activity vs sea surface temperature (SST).
 The upper panel statistically models hurricane activity based on “local” tropical Atlantic SST, while the bottom panel statistically models hurricane activity based on tropical Atlantic SST relative to SST averaged over the remainder of the tropics.Both comparisons with historical data and future projections using this approach are shown.
 See Vecchi et al. 2008 for details.

 : Reconstruction of Atlantic tropical storms (1878 to current) with adjustments during the pre-satellite era (1878-1965) based on weather reporting ship track density in the Atlantic.
 Blue curve shows the adjustment for estimated number of missing storms.
 From

 : Reconstruction of Atlantic tropical storms (1878 to current) with adjustments during the pre-satellite era (1878-1965) based on weather reporting ship track density in the Atlantic.
 Blue curve shows the adjustment for estimated number of missing storms.
 Source: CCSP 3.3 (2008), Figure 2.17, page 60

-: Simulated vs. observed Atlantic hurricane counts (Aug.-Oct) for 1980-2006 using the regional downscaling model of Knutson et al. (2008)
+: Simulated vs. observed Atlantic hurricane counts (Aug.-Oct) for 1980-2012 using the regional downscaling model of Knutson et al. (2008)

 : Left: Distributions of wind speeds for Atlantic tropical storms and hurricanes (August-October).
 Black curve shows observed distribution, blue curve the simulated distribution for present day climate, and red curve the simulated distribution for the late 21st century (IPCC A1B forcing scenario).
 The strongest observed hurricane intensities are not reproduced by the model, and there is a strong reduction in the number of storms in the warm climate experiments, compared to the control (present day).
 There is an increase in the number of the very strongest simulated storms in the warm climate, relative to the control.
 Right: The normalized histogram (right) was obtained by dividing the values from each curve on the left by the total number of storms observed or simulated during the 27 yr period.
 This controls for differences in storm frequency between the control and warming experiments or between the control and observations.
 The storms that do occur in the warmer climate simulation are more intense on average than those in the control (present day) simulation.
 From Knutson et al. (2008)

 : Tracks of simulated Atlantic Category 4 and 5 hurricanes for the present climate and for a warmer climate condition projected for the late 21st century.
 The hurricanes were simulated using higher resolution atmospheric models, with large-scale conditions taken from an ensemble of 18 global climate models.
 Source: Bender et al. 2010.

 : Comparison of simulated hurricane intensities for present-day (thin line) and future (thick line) climate conditions assuming an 80-year build-up of atmospheric CO2 at 1%/yr compounded.
 The results are aggregated from sets of experiments using nine different global climate model projections and four different versions of a high-resolution hurricane prediction model.

 : Top: a tropical storm as simulated in a global climate model.
 Shown are surface temperature (shading), pressure and winds.
 Bottom: the same storm case, but as simulated with the hurricane prediction model.
 Shown are surface winds and precipitation on the inner grid of the hurricane model.
 The vector spacing illustrates the resolution of the two models (250 km for the global model vs. 18 km for the hurricane model.)

 : Sea surface temperatures (SSTs, light contours and color shading, in degrees Celsius) and sea level pressure (dark contours, in millibars) from an idealized coupled hurricane model/ocean model experiment.
 The “cool wake” in SSTs produced by the hurricane is indicated by the lower SSTs to the east-southeast of the storm.
 The storm motion is toward the west-northwest.